 I include the kids in the housework as much as I can (especially when they were little and not yet at school).
 Instead of seeing it as a hassle (which it really is most of the time — HA!), I look as it as an opportunity to spend quality time with my children, and to teach them.
 A spray bottle with water and a cloth in the kitchen or bathroom goes a long way to keep the kids occupied and happy.

 Playing my favourite music helps motivate me.

 4. Batch cleaning

-I read a post on KleenexMums from the Planning Queen about setting a realistic time limits when cleaning in batches.
-I really like this idea and it works very well for me.
+I set realistic time limits when cleaning in batches and this works well for me.
 The idea is to set myself a 10-15 minute limit and get as much work done as I can in this time.
 I put on my favourite music and go crazy.
+CRAZY I tell you!
 It’s surprising how much you can get done in 10 or 15 minutes when you set your mind to it.

 5. Clean as you go

 I clean as I go.
 This means I often vacuum only one room at a time, I wipe over the fridge as I walk past and clean the bathroom sink when I brush my teeth.
 I’ve given up on getting it all done in one sitting.

 I sometimes keep a dedicated laundry basket handy to keep miscellaneous items I pick up during the day.
 The kids can then sort out, and pack them away at the end of the day.